gworkx-devops/docker-python-jenkins/README.md

 ## HOW TO SPIN A CONTAINER FROM THE IMAGE

-+ To instantiate a docker container from the image execute the following steps:
++ To instantiate a standalone docker container from the image execute:

 ```sh
 #! /bin/bash